-In the Appearance tab select the Type and Dimension of the Gauge.
+In the Appearance tab, select the Type and Dimension of the Gauge.

 - Type Select the icon representing the type of gauge.
-Available types include: Angular, Linear, Bulb and Thermometer. - There are three ways to set the size of the Gauge. - o Enter the Height and Width in the dimension boxes. - o Resize the gauge by dragging the lower right corner in the preview. - Check Fit to Cell.
+Available types include: Angular, Linear, Bulb, and Thermometer. - There are three ways to set the size of the Gauge. - Enter the Height and Width in the dimension boxes. - o Resize the gauge by dragging the lower right corner in the preview. - Select the Fit to Cell check box.